BA (Hons) Professional Accountancy

 • financial services

 Our students are in high demand for their skills and many have been able to gain training contracts with accountancy firms of all sizes.
-We maintain strong contacts with the profession and work closely with the University’s Careers and Employability Service.
+We maintain strong contacts with the profession and work closely with the University’s Careers Service.

 Discover Uni